JIRA (Atlassian)

 - Schedule: e.g.,

-- Tools: JIRA (optionally Calendar/Gmail for cross-references)
+every day at 9 AM - Tools: JIRA (optionally Calendar/Gmail for cross-references)

 - Destinations: Notes + WhatsApp (and/or Email)